 Q: Does the NFL have rules for player conduct during the national anthem?
 Does the Department of Defense fund patriotic ceremonies at NFL games?

-A: The league doesn’t require players to stand during the anthem, and the Defense Department no longer funds various patriotic displays.
+A: Prior to May 2018, the league didn’t require players to stand during the anthem.
+The Defense Department no longer funds various patriotic displays.

 Does the NFL have rules for players and coaches during the national anthem?